 Customers need a monitoring solution that keeps up with SSAS innovations, provides full analysis support for MDX and DAX queries, and simplifies SSAS performance monitoring and analysis

-For powerful SSAS performance monitoring, look no further than SentryOne BI Sentry.
+For powerful SSAS performance monitoring, look no further than SentryOne SQL Sentry.

 Multidimensional Expressions (MDX) is an industry-standard query and calculation language used to retrieve data from OLAP databases.
 MDX can also be used to query data in an SSAS tabular database as long as the database is not configured to run in DirectQuery mode.

-Similarly, BI Sentry offers numerous performance analysis features for Data Analysis Expressions (DAX) queries.
+Similarly, SQL Sentry offers numerous performance analysis features for Data Analysis Expressions (DAX) queries.
 DAX is a formula language used to create custom calculations in SSAS tabular model projects.

 Read more independent SentryOne reviews on TrustRadius.